AppMetrics/Docs.DocFx/getting-started/sampling/index.md

 A histogram with a [uniform reservoir](../../api/App.Metrics.Sampling.UniformReservoir.html) produces [quantiles](https://en.wikipedia.org/wiki/Quantile) which are valid for the entirely of the histogram’s lifetime.

 This sampling resevoir can be used when you are interested in long-term measurements, it does not offer a sense of recency over the stream of data being measured.
+Use when you are interested in all the data produced as opposed to a time window snapshot.

 The default sample size is 1028.